Walkthrough · 10 minute read

 A few features are on the roadmap based on early-tester feedback:

-- Collaborative editing — invite friends, family, or your team to a shared story so multiple people can build a comic together, like a shared Google Doc for stories.
+- Collaborative editing — invite friends, family, or your team to a shared story so multiple people can build it together, like a shared Google Doc for stories.
 Click Share → Invite Collaborators to get notified when it ships.

 - Custom voices — design your own narrator voice from a short audio sample (Creator tier perk).